 Here are some of the best places to eat in Tokyo and Kyoto on a budget.
 When you travel to Japan you must try the amazing food.
-We set out to explore the high energy city of Tokyo and the peaceful city of Kyoto and find the best budget-friendly places to enjoy all the deliciousness that Japanese cuisine has to offer.
-Below are our top foodie finds that offer exceptional value for the dollar.
-This is the best travel guide for budget eating in Japan.
+We set out to explore the high-energy city of Tokyo and the peaceful city of Kyoto and find the best budget-friendly places to enjoy all the deliciousness that Japanese cuisine has to offer.

 Hoshino Coffee

-Sunday mornings at our condo consisted of a coffee clutch and Harry making his famous pancakes, so it’s no wonder that Hoshino Coffee caught my eye!
-Our first night in Tokyo, I saw an advertisement in a local magazine and exclaimed, “We must find these pancakes!”
+On our first night in Tokyo, we saw an advertisement in a local magazine and exclaimed, “We must find these pancakes!”

 Situated directly above Shibuya Crossing, it was a great place to enjoy these thick, soufflé style pancakes.
 It was so good, we went twice!
-Price for 1 pancake: USD 4.
-Price for 2 pancakes: USD 6.

 Green Tea Ice Cream Vendor

-Very much a Japanese summer treat.
-There seems to be a stand selling it everywhere, especially in Kyoto.
+Very much a Japanese summer treat, there seems to be a stand selling it everywhere, especially in Kyoto.
 Our curiosity finally got the best of us and we purchased two cones.
-Very light in flavor, we were glad we tried it, but I’d opt for the sweetness of chocolate or the creaminess of vanilla instead.
-Price: USD 2-3 per cone.
+Very light in flavor, and we were glad we tried it but we’d opt for the sweetness of chocolate or the creaminess of vanilla instead.

 Sometaro Okonomiyaki